Bankrupting DoS Attackers: Preliminary Simulation Results

 \subsection{Experiments for \LinPow}

 To evaluate a challenging case for \LinPow, we create an input causing many bounced good jobs in the first iteration.
-From the start of this iteration, we consider disjoint periods of $2L$ seconds.
+From the start of this iteration, we consider disjoint periods of $2\Delta$ seconds.
 Each period $i\geq 0$ will have $2^i$ bad jobs serviced, followed by $(i+1)M$ good jobs that are bounced.
-For example, in the first period, we have $1$ bad job serviced followed by $M$ good jobs; these $M$ good jobs will be bounced, since they start with a solution to a $1$-hard challenge, while the threshold has increased to $2$ due to the first bad job.
-In the second period, two bad jobs are serviced, followed by $M$ new good jobs, each starting with a $1$-hard RB solution.
+For example, in the first period, we have $1$ bad job serviced followed by $M$ good jobs; these $M$ good jobs will be bounced, since they start with a solution to a $1$-hard challenge, while the \currentprice has increased to $2$ due to the first bad job.
+In the second period, two bad jobs are serviced, followed by $M$ new good jobs, each attaching a fee of $1$.
 These are followed by the $M$ good jobs that were bounced in the first period.
-All of these $2M$ good jobs will be bounced, since the threshold has increased to $4$ due to the two bad jobs.
+All of these $2M$ good jobs will be bounced, since the \currentprice has increased to $4$ due to the two bad jobs.

 For each integer $z\in [10, 28]$, we fix a number of bad jobs $b=2^z - 1$, and let $M$ range over values $1, 2, 4,$ and $8$.
 Once all $b$ bad jobs have been serviced---which occurs in period $z$--- a final batch of $M$ good jobs arrive with a $1$ hard solution and these are bounced.
 However, the other $(z+1)M$ (good) jobs will start being serviced.
 Specifically, $\estGap$ of these (good) jobs will be serviced, with the first $\estGap-1$ jobs (erroneously) considered bad by the estimator, and $\estGap$-th job (correctly) considered good; this ends the first iteration.
-All remaining good jobs will be serviced in subsequent iterations in similar fashion ($\estGap$ per iteration), since the threshold never again exceeds $2^{\floor{\log(\estGap(\estGap+1))}} \leq \estGap (\estGap+1)$ (recall Lemma~\ref{l:upperGood}).
+All remaining good jobs will be serviced in subsequent iterations in similar fashion ($\estGap$ per iteration), since the \currentprice never again exceeds $2^{\floor{\log(\estGap(\estGap+1))}} \leq \estGap (\estGap+1)$ (recall Lemma~\ref{l:upperGood}).